 Provides experience necessary for professional development and completion of requirements for state licensure.
 Emphasis will be placed on the display of professional conduct and positive attitudes.
 The appropriate number of applications for completion of state board service credit requirements for this course may be met in a laboratory setting.
 Topics include: texture services; permanent waving and relaxers; hair color and lightening; skin, scalp, and hair treatment; haircutting; styling; dispensary; manicure, pedicure, and advanced nail techniques; reception; safety precautions/decontamination; and Hazardous Duty Standards Act compliance.
-Pre-requisites: None

-Co-requisites: All Required COSM 1000 - Introduction to Cosmetology Theory COSM 1010 - Chemical Texture Services COSM 1020 - Hair Care and Treatment COSM 1030 - Haircutting COSM 1040 - Styling COSM 1050 - Hair Color
+COSM 1000 - Introduction to Cosmetology Theory; COSM 1010 - Chemical Texture Services; COSM 1020 - Hair Care and Treatment; COSM 1030 - Haircutting; COSM 1040 - Styling; COSM 1050 - Hair Color